Persecution of Muslims: Myanmar

-When General Ne Win swept to power on a wave of nationalism in 1962, the status of Muslims changed for the worse.
-Muslims were expelled from the army and rapidly marginalized.
-Many Rohingya Muslims fled Burma as refugees and inundated neighbouring Bangladesh including 200,000 who fled Burma in 1978 as a result of the King Dragon operation in Arakan and 250,000 in 1991.
+When General Ne Win came to power in 1962, muslims numbers were reduced in the army and marginalized.
+Many Rohingya fled Burma as refugees to neighboring Bangladesh including 200,000 who fled Burma in 1978 as a result of the King Dragon operation in Arakan followed by 250,000 in 1991.

-A widely publicized Burmese conflict was the 2012 Rakhine State riots, a series of clashes that primarily involved the ethnic Rakhine Buddhist people and the Rohingya Muslim people in the northern Rakhine State – an estimated 90,000 people were displaced as a result of the riots.
+During the 2012 Rakhine State riots, a series of clashes followed that primarily involved the ethnic Rakhine Buddhist people and the muslims in the northern Rakhine State which resulted in an estimated 90,000 people getting displaced.

-Myanmar's pro-democracy leader Aung San Suu Kyi was accused of failing to protect Myanmar's Rohingya Muslims during the 2016–17 persecution.
-State crime experts from Queen Mary University of London warned that Suu Kyi is "legitimising genocide" in Myanmar.

-Some Buddhist leaders in Myanmar such as Ashin Wirathu promote violence against Muslims.

 Nazi Germany

-Nazi ideology's racial theories considered ethnic groups which were associated with Islam to be "racially inferior", particularly Arabs.
+The Nazi ideology's racial theories considered ethnic groups which were associated with Islam, particularly Arabs, "racially inferior".

 During the invasion of France, thousands of Muslims, both Arabs and sub-Saharan Africans, who were serving in French colonial units were captured by the Germans.
-Massacres of these men were widespread, the most notable of these massacres was committed against Moroccans by Waffen-SS troops during the fighting which occurred around Cambrai, the Moroccans were killed in mass after they were driven from the outskirts of the city and surrendered.
+Massacres of these men were widespread, the most notable of these massacres was committed against Moroccans by Waffen-SS troops during the fighting which occurred around Cambrai, the Moroccans were killed en masse after they were driven from the outskirts of the city and surrendered.

-During Operation Barbarossa, the Einsatzgruppen engaged in the mass execution of over 140,000 Soviet POWs, many of whom were killed because they had "Asiatic features".
-Civilian Muslim men were often mistaken for Jews and killed due to the fact that they had previously been circumsized.
-In 1942 in Amersfoort in the Netherlands, 101 Soviet Uzbek Muslim soldiers were massacred by Nazi Germans after they were forced into a concentration camp and displayed to the local Dutch people as proof the Soviets were made out of "untermenschen".
+During Operation Barbarossa, the Einsatzgruppen engaged in the mass execution of over 140,000 Soviet prisoners of war, many of whom were killed because they had "Asiatic features".
+Many were often mistaken for Jews and were executed.
+In 1942 in Amersfoort in the Netherlands, 101 Soviet Uzbek soldiers were massacred by Nazi Germans after they were forced into a concentration camp and displayed to the local Dutch people as proof the Soviets were made out of "untermenschen".
 Various Muslim ethnic groups were targeted for extermination, such as the Turkmens.